hamdanal/rich-argparse/README.md

   description text.
 Leading and trailing trailing whitespace are stripped similar to `RichHelpFormatter`.

+* `WrappedColorFormatter`: Extends `ParagraphRichHelpFormatter` to preserve paragraph but also wrap lines reasonably even on wide terminal screens (at most 88 chars width, never less than 40).

 _More formatters will be added in the future._

 ## Django support